How Drugs & Alcohol Affect The Skeletal System

 The relationships described here are correlational relationships or associations that have been derived from observational research.
 Actual cause-and-effect relationships regarding the abuse of drugs and the integrity of the human skeletal system are hard to determine.

 Instead, the disorders listed in this article are most likely due to a combination of genetics and experience.
 The abuse of drugs or alcohol may contribute to the conditions listed in this article and may actually be believed to have caused them in some cases, although these types of cause-and-effect relationships can never be fully substantiated.
+For drug abuse programs please call our toll free number, every American Addiction Center facility provides its own combination of proven therapies and services to meet your needs.

 The function of the skeletal system is to provide a framework and support network for the organs in the human body and to allow the body to function properly.
 The framework or skeletal system can be likened to the foundation of the building.
 When the foundation is damaged, the entire building is in jeopardy.